radareorg/radare.org/gsoc/2019/ideas.md

 Medium

 ### Benefits for the student
-Student will understand the logic behind writing different kinds of parsers, and will learn a lot about radare2 internals and all complexity of its commands' syntax.
+Student will understand the logic behind writing different kinds of parsers, and will learn a lot about radare2 internals and the complexity of its commands' syntax.

 ### Benefits for the project
-This feature will reduce the complexity of adding new command or change existing one, it will bring also the better syntax extensions and ability to syntax highlight the language.
+This feature will reduce the complexity of adding new command or changing existing one, it will bring also the better syntax extensions and ability to syntax highlight the language.

 ### Assess requirements for midterm/final evaluation
 - 1st term: Write the core of the parser with all syntax constructs available in radare2 commands.
 - 2nd term: Migrate radare2 commands and external plugins to a new API.
-- Final term: Documentation in r2book and commands, working testcases and unittests for implemented things.
+- Final term: Documentation in r2book and commands, working testcases and unittests for the new parser.

 ### Mentors
 - pancake